ShibeFaceSkrill/dogeparty/_posts/2022-05-19-shibeface-skrill-on-dogeparty.md

 ### Emblem Vaults

-[Emblem Vaults](https://emblem.finance/), by [Circuits of Value](https://circuitsofvalue.com), are a decentralized token that enable trading tokens from any Blockchain on ANY EVM based chain.
+[Emblem Vaults](https://emblem.finance/), by [Circuits of Value](https://circuitsofvalue.com), is a decentralized bridging platform that enables the wrapping of tokens from any Blockchain to ANY EVM based chain.

 ##### Bridge assets from Dogecoin to Ethereum, for listing on OpeanSea